Several animals died of blackleg on a farm in the Melville, Sask., area in mid-August.

 The pathogen spores lie dormant in the body until activated by tissue damage or bruising of the animal’s muscle from things such as transportation or handling.
 Then the spores quickly multiply and produce a toxin that kills the animal.

 “It’s usually sudden and sometimes, if you’re lucky, you see it before they are just found dead or recumbent,” Johnson said.
 “Most often you’ll just see them as down and unable to rise, or severe lameness and death occurs shortly after and it’s usually fairly fast.”

 Cattle can appear fine in the morning and be dead by evening, according to producer accounts.
 Severe lameness, initial fever and depression are the main symptoms, as well as swellings that occur often at the hip, shoulder or chest.

 A “bubble wrap” feeling when pressing on the animal’s skin is a further sign, an effect produced by the toxic spores.

 The chance of effective cure is low, in part because the illness develops so quickly and is often in late stages by the time the problem is identified.

 Blackleg is often thought to be the greatest threat to young calves but cattle as old as 12 years have been known to get it.
-Adding insult to injury, it often affects well-nourished and healthy cattle.
+Compounding the problem, it often affects well-nourished and healthy cattle.